Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Proof of the main theorem

-Note that $\RR_{\ge0}^{d+1} \cap \beta_\balpha^{-1}(1)$ is a simplex for all $\balpha$ and every two simplices have the same minimal occupancy coefficient, since they differ by a linear transformation.
+Note that $\RR_{\ge0}^{d+1} \cap \beta_\balpha^{-1}(1)$ is a $d$-dimensional simplex for all $\balpha$.
+All $d$-dimensional simplices have the same minimal occupancy coefficient, since they differ only by a linear transformation.
 Therefore the denominator is a constant $O_d$, depending only on $d$.
 (It is straightforward to check that this definition of $O_d$ is equivalent to the definition provided in the introduction after \Cref{thm:simplex}.)

 The volume in the numerator can be written as

 where $\vol(\cdot)$ denotes the standard volume form on $\RR^{d+1}$.
 Note that $\beta_{\balpha} = \sum_{i=1}^{d+1} \alpha_{i} \pi_i$ where $\pi_i: \RR^{d+1} \to \RR$ is the projection to the $i$th coordinate.
 So we can apply \Cref{lemma:triangle-area} to obtain that